Monday, August 26, 2024

 Mourning the Passing of Our Friend: Forthcoming Funeral Services

-What weave once enjoyed we can never lose.
+What we have once enjoyed we can never lose.

 All that we love deeply becomes a part of us.” — Helen Keller